 - Ceramic plates

 - Heavy encyclopedia or phone book (optional – only for second method)

 How To Make Last Minute DIY Pressed Flowers:

 If you’re pressed for time or looking for a quick craft, use this method.

 - First, lay a ceramic plate in front of you.
 Cover it with a coffee filter.
 Place a flower on top, and cover it with a second coffee filter.

 - Grab a heavy book such as an encyclopedia or phone book.
-Open to the middle of the book and line with absorbent material on both sides.
-Place flower in the middle and close the book.
+Open to the middle of the book and place a folded piece of paper or wax paper inside.